podNET-Hungary/PodNet.Blazor.TypedRoutes/README.md

 <a href="/fetchdata">FetchData</a>
 ```

-Notice that this is *so very strongly typed* that **it will only compile** if there's at least one parameterless route available for any given `T` component type.
+Notice that this is *so very strongly typed* that **it will only compile** if there's at least one parameterless route available for any given `T` component type, so either has no parameters or all parameters are optional or catch-all.
 I think it's quite neat.

 You also *could*, theoretically, write something similar: